Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 The median LCI taken over the entire dataset is 4.00, while the average is 6.48, skewed most likely by the papers from large collaborations or teams.
-When compared with the average number of authors on a paper (10), this tells us that most papers are published with around \textbf{60\%} or almost a two-thirds majority of collaborators from the same country or region as the first author.
-The median LCR for all 2025 papers is 0.86, which corroborates the previous statement that \textbf{research is typically very domestic}, and the average LCR of 1.03 indicates a \textbf{very small amount of international collaboration}.
+When compared with the average number of authors on a paper (10), this tells us that most papers are published with around 60\% or almost a two-thirds majority of collaborators from the same country or region as the first author.
+The median LCR for all 2025 papers is 0.86, which corroborates the previous statement that research is typically very domestic, and the average LCR of 1.03 indicates a very small amount of international collaboration.
 We note here that the LCR can have a value greater than 1 since some authors can have multiple affiliations.
-The median GCI is 1.00, meaning that the typical paper \textbf{only 1 foreign author or collaborator}, where 'foreign' here is used merely to indicate a difference from the first author's country.
+The median GCI is 1.00, meaning that the typical paper only 1 foreign author or collaborator, where `foreign' here is used merely to indicate a difference from the first author's country.
 The average GCI is 6.64, skewed again, probably owing to the big collaborations which have a large number of authors from a country other than the first author's country.
-The NGCI median value of 1.00 means that papers usually involve \textbf{only one foreign country} or authors from a country other than the first author's country.
+The NGCI median value of 1.00 means that papers usually involve only one foreign country or authors from a country other than the first author's country.
 In a sense, research usually takes place between two countries or regions.
-The average NGCI is 1.91, demonstrating that even in the large collaborations, which skew the statistic, these large teams will have authors from only around 2 countries or regions. \\\\ The median statistic essentially represents the typical paper, which comprises a small number of collaborators, most of whom are from the same region as the first author, with at least 1 author from a foreign country.
-These papers have a \textbf{bilateral collaboration}.
-The average statistic for the indices is distorted by the large teams or mega-collaborations, which have a large number of authors on a single paper.
-We note that the average GCI is slightly higher than the average LCI, suggesting that in these mega collaborations, the \textbf{foreign authors dominate and outnumber the local authors}, contrary to what is seen for the smaller collaborations. \\\\ Since we mention these large collaborations, we report some number statistics to give some context to the frequency of such big-team-papers in 2025.
-There were \textbf{1093} papers from large teams (defined as having more than 30 authors) contributing to 5.86\% of the overall dataset.
-If we consider a less stringent cut-off of 20 authors, this number almost doubles to \textbf{1979} or 10.61\% of the dataset.
-On the opposite end, there are \textbf{10001} papers (53.60\%) that have 5 or less authors, clearly pointing to the dominance of small teams in astrophysical research. \\\\ We further utilise these collaboration indices to understand how collaboration trends differ by geolocation.
-The top 10 most locally collaborative countries and regions by number of authors \textbf{(highest LCI)} are: \begin{itemize} \item Mayotte: 80.36 \item China: 55.60 \item Morocco: 55.00 \item Burkina Faso: 53.64 \item Thailand: 46.50 \item Algeria: 45.69 \item Georgia: 37.69 \item Belgium: 37.36 \item Mali: 37.25 \item Bosnia and Herzegovina: 36.00 \end{itemize}
+The average NGCI is 1.91, demonstrating that even in the large collaborations, which skew the statistic, these large teams will have authors from only around 2 countries or regions.